Duplicate Content & Canonical URLs

 These three pages are duplicates.
+While they may not be exactly the same, they do serve a very similar purpose to each other.
 The second and third example URLs contain a sort parameter (“?sort=color” or “?sort=price”), which creates only a slight difference between these pages (in the way the products listed are sorted).
 But these pages would still have the same products, the same images, the same text, and, likely, the same title and description tags.

 With that much similarity, these three URLs would be considered duplicate versions of the same page.
 That duplication may confuse Google as their robots try to decide which pages to show in search results.
 In many cases, the page Google may choose to show in the search results may not be the same page you would prefer people find.
 In this example, you may prefer people find the first URL instead of the sorted versions of the page.
 In some cases, Google may also penalize your website for duplicated content.

 Resolving Duplicate Content

 There are many ways to resolve duplicate content.
 One option is to add redirects to consolidate multiple versions of a page into just one page.
 For example, you could redirect the URL /product-list.html?sort=price to /product-list.html.
 You can also remove the duplicated pages altogether (see our article about avoiding errors when removing pages).
 You can also rewrite the duplicated page to make each more distinct and unique.

 Those methods assume you do not want to keep the duplicated version of the page.
 In the example above, however, you would likely want to keep the three pages on your website.
 Providing a way to see the same products sorted in slightly different ways may actually be helpful to the people visiting your website.
 If you do wish to keep the duplicated pages, you need to define a canonical URL.
 A canonical URL is the official or preferred version of a URL.